Salekin-Nabil/VaccineChain/README.md

 (using ganche & meta mask as wallet & local host) // (atmost one account can be accessed/registered through one wallet)

-3. Run the method "setLocation" from outside (in remix / truffle) before going to the frontend where not input is required, just press it.
+3. Run the method "setLocation" from outside (in remix / truffle) before going to the frontend where no input is required, just press it.

 (path :: Contract:location --> Method:setLocation)

-4. Then copy the ABI of the contracts and put them into the specified variable in the java script section of each front end files.
+4. Then copy the ABI of the contracts and put them into the specified variable in the contract.js file.

 5. Done!
 Ready to operate from the Front end now...